qLSLab/microFIM/README.md

 Taxa table, metadata file and sample list file must be provided as CSV files.
 Template file is already defined as CSV in [input_templates](input_templates) directory.

 #### Output description
-* transaction file
-* pattern file as CSV (also with additional metrics)
-* SVG and HTML figures
+* transactional file: taxa table is converted into a transactional file (see Figure below for an example), where each row represents a sample with the list of taxa it contains;
+* pattern table as CSV: after pattern extraction, a presence-absence matrix is calculated, considering for each pattern if it is present or not in each sample - the results is similar to a taxa table, where the first column contains the patterns while the others describe in which sample are found.
+Columns considering the length of the patterns and their support are reported.
+Additional metrics can be also added (see Next section for details) - see the Figure below for an example;
+* plots as SVG and HTML: visualizations as barplot, scatter plot and heatmap can be generated (see Next section for details)

 ### Structure
 Guided scripts are defined in **6 main phases**, also represented in [microFIM_framework](microFIM_framework.jpg) figure.
-In addition, we provided python function modules that follow the previous structure.
+In addition, we provided python function modules thascript_0_filtertable.pyt follow the previous structure.
 Here we describe the main steps and their respectives modules.
+For complete tutorials, see [microfim_tutorial_notebook](microfim_tutorial_notebook.ipynb).
 In particular:
-* Step 1: microbiome data as taxa table importing and filtering;
+* Step 1: **importing and filtering taxa table** - in the first phase you can filter your taxa table using the metadata file (via #SampleID column).
+If you want to run microFIM on your taxa table without filtering, go to the next step.
+The script to filter is [script_0_filtertable.py](script_0_filtertable.py).
-* Step 2: conversion into a transactional dataset;
+* Step 2: **conversion into a transactional dataset** - taxa table (CSV) must be converted in a transactional file (see the previous description for details).
+The script to convert it [script_1_tableconversion.py](script_1_tableconversion.py).
-* Step 3: pattern calculation via a template file to be filled;
+* Step 3: **patterns extraction** - microFIM extract patterns from the transactional file (see previous step).
+To run [script_2_microfimcalculation.py](script_2_microfimcalculation.py), files with parameters must be given as input, you can find examples to be filled in [template_inputs](template_inputs).
+The parameters to be filled are:
+** minimum support;
+** minimum length;
+** maximum length.
+We recomment to keep the option *report = [asS* in order to correctly used our scripts.
 * Step 4: calculation of additional interest measures;
 * Step 5: creation of the pattern table;
 * Step 6: visualization of results.